 I have been a quinoa fan for as long as I have been able to pronounce the word correctly.
 So about 3 years.
 Those who eat it know that while it is extremely healthy, it can be a little bland.
 I had also been hearing great things about Tahini, which I found out 6 days ago is just ground sesame seeds.
 Who knew?
 It has a great nutty taste (some say it’s bitter too, but I honestly didn’t pick up on that) and combining quinoa and tahini (along with a handful of other ingredients) made for a fresh and healthy lunch.
-I actually added some Simple Soy Sauce Basil Chicken to my lunches this past week to pack in a little more protein.

 Oh yea, and the chickpeas, I almost forgot.
 Chickpeas are great in salads and ground up as a dip (aka, hummus), and they also go great in this “salad” and add some welcomed texture and protein.
+So, here’s the ingredients and instructions to follow:

 I am pretty proud of the simplicity of this recipe too.
 I did not need to cook anything except for the quinoa.
 Besides that, it was just a fair amount of chopping and mixing.